genome/sciclone/README.md

 - Input formats described in more detail in the R documentation (see `?sciClone`)

+- Many questions regarding sciClone usage have been asked and answered on Biostar: https://www.biostars.org/t/sciclone/

 ## Accessory Scripts and Data
 The [sciClone-meta](https://github.com/genome/sciclone-meta) repo contains all data and scripts used to create the figures in the manuscript.
 It also contains a small suite of tests that demonstrate the capabilities of sciClone and verify that it is installed correctly.